aRI0U/ATIAMplify/README.md

 We also tried to use the AMDF implementation from [this repository](https://github.com/peterkhayes/pitchfinder) but it were no more successful.
 Hence the file `robotic-bundle.js` which is the [browserified](http://browserify.org/) version of `robotic.js`.

+## TODOs

+*As of now, the different effects lie on various branches.
+It will be merged as soon as possible.*